jamesrobb/cadp_2017/polyverse/COMPILATION.md

  Where NODE is a node inside the network you would like to connect to.
 If you can not connect two primary causes can be the issue.
 Those causes are, the cookie you set when initially starting your node is not the same cookie as the cookie for the network, or the port used to connect the two nodes might be blocked (if you're inside RU they are, but connecting withing the same computer will work fine).

+ Note: NODE must be of the form user@host, and host cannot be an ip address.
+It is possible to assign a hostname to an ip address in the /etc/hosts file on most unix systems.

-## Commands inside the system
+## Commands Inside The System

 Polyverse has multiple commands you're able to run when you want to play around in the system.
 Those commands include

-### Adding files
+### Adding Files

 `polyverse:add_file(FILE)`

-Where FILE is the path to a file you wish to add to the Polyverse network you're currently connected to.
+Where FILE is the path to a file on a local disk you wish to add to the Polyverse network you're currently connected to.

 ### Requesting Files